liamcryan/rever/README.rst

 The rever decorator takes only keyword arguments.
-By default, if no kwargs are supplied, then the decorator will retry the function 1 time, with a 0 second pause, catch any exception that occurs, and will raise a MaxRetriesPerformed error if all of the retrys fail.
+By default, if no kwargs are supplied, then the decorator will retry the function 1 time, with a 0 second pause, catch any exception that occurs, raise a MaxRetriesPerformed error if all of the retrys fail, and will not call any function prior to retrying.

 times